npm/fastify-monitor/README.md

 The following properties may be passed when registering the plugin:

-- `name`: a string used as an identifier for the microservice, will be returned as part of the status payload
+- `app`: a string used as an identifier for the microservice, will be returned as part of the status payload

 ### Routes